Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Discussion

 Constraining generation improves reliability by bounding the error space: the model cannot hallucinate incorrect API calls or database schemas since these come from pre-tested templates.
-Deterministic execution also yields full observability---when accuracy degrades, we can pinpoint which code segment underperformed and trigger targeted regeneration.
+For bounded runtime tool calls, schema validation catches structural errors but cannot detect semantic hallucination, requiring downstream monitoring.
+Deterministic execution also yields full observability.
+When accuracy degrades, we can pinpoint which code segment underperformed and trigger targeted regeneration.
 This positions compiled AI not as a one-shot process but as an \emph{evolutionary system}: deterministic execution with adaptive improvement, where production metrics continuously inform artifact refinement.

 There is also an economic timing argument.
-LLM inference costs have fallen roughly 10$\times$ per year, but enterprise deployment volumes are growing faster still---driving total inference spend upward even as per-token costs decline \citep{openai2026pricing}.
+LLM inference costs have fallen roughly 10$\times$ per year, but enterprise deployment volumes are growing faster still, driving total inference spend upward even as per-token costs decline \citep{openai2026pricing}.
 Architectures that amortize inference across transactions, rather than invoking a model per request, become economically compelling at scale.
 Compiled AI is one such architecture: generation cost is fixed at compile time, and execution cost is zero regardless of transaction volume.
-As LLM costs come to dominate enterprise operating budgets, compile-once-run-many approaches are not merely convenient---they are likely to become the default deployment pattern for well-specified, high-volume workflows.
+As LLM costs come to dominate enterprise operating budgets, compile-once-run-many approaches are not merely convenient.
+They are likely to become the default deployment pattern for well-specified, high-volume workflows.